You may hear the term “binge drinking” every now and again, but what does it really mean?

 A National Survey on Drug Use and Health concluded that 90% of excessive drinkers do not meet the criteria for alcohol dependence, but that the prevalence of alcohol dependency increases significantly with the frequency of binge drinking.
 Of those who reported binge drinking once or twice in the past month, 4.3% were found alcohol dependent, whereas of those who reported binge drinking 10 or more times in the past month, 29.8% were found alcohol dependent.

-If you need help with binge drinking & alcoholism, we can help
+If you need help with binge drinking, contact the Pearson Center

 For some people, statistics and warnings are not enough to stop drinking, even when they want to.
 However difficult it may seem, it is possible to overcome a drinking problem, and help is available.
 If you want to stop drinking but feel you need help to do so, please contact us.